 The good news - the CGEM is sturdier than the CG-5/AVX and will hold more weight.
 If there's any bad news, it's that the mount doesn't hold quite as much as I would have expected, given its weight premium over the AVX.
 As a general observation, I expected 50% more out of the CGEM.
 In reality, I think I'm getting something more like 20%.
 The 10" SCT is a little shaky, and I would not personally put an 11" or 12" SCT on it.
 Looking at the mount side by side against the AVX gives a clue as to why.
 The mounts use many of the same parts, including the legs, counterweight and shaft (I'm currently using an AVX counterweight on the CGEM.)
 Seeing them together, the main difference with the CGEM is its larger, heavier head.
 So for me, I'm looking at a 5" apo, or a C9.25 as a suitable load.
+For imaging, I'd be comfortable with an 80-100mm refractor, as long as the latter wasn't too heavy (the CGEM has trouble autoguiding my FS102, which is heavy for a 4" class refractor.)
 It's a "tweener" mount, partway between the AVX and the Really Big Stuff like the new CGX.

 Other issues?
 The CGEM is closer, generation-wise, to the CG-5 than the AVX, so it isn't quite as accurate as the AVX.
 My sample seems to have modest hysteresis (I've played with the backlash controls and it didn't help much.)
 The autoguider port is good, but the one on the AVX is better.
 Also, the power plug/jack, located on the side of the mount, will sometimes pull out if the scope slews around a lot and you aren't careful with cable management.
 This is going to be a potential problem for any mount where the jacks are located on a part of the mount that moves.
 See the similar photo above on the AVX, where the jacks are located on a fixed part of the mount (the new CGX also fixes this problem.)